Home | Other Health Services | Online Services | Career | Contact

 Fax: 03 93416277

-Sexual health nurses are available at the following times to provide results, answer your sexual health queries, provide advice and discuss the best service to meet your needs.
+Sexual health nurses are available to answer your sexual health queries, provide advice and discuss the best service to meet your needs.
 Call 9341 6200 and select Option 2.

 Services of this telephone line include: